Chana Dosa (Chickpea Crepes)

-Just like the pesarattu or green gram dosa, chana dosa too is high in protein and calcium and very well makes a milk substititue for vegans.
-The same batter can be used to make crispy thin dosa or uthappam and are absolutely tasty with wholesome goodness of vegetables too.
+The chana dosa batter can be used to make crispy thin dosa or uthappam and are absolutely tasty with wholesome goodness of ghee & vegetables too.

 1. I have used 1:1 ratio rice: chickpeas, I have made with all possible proportions and even with no rice too.
 But this proportion is the best in terms of health, taste and crispness too.

-2. Minimum Soaking time is overnight, but I always soak them for 24 hrs and keep changing the water every few hrs in the first 15 hrs.
+2. Minimum Soaking time is overnight.
 This helps to digest these better without being left bloated.

-4. I have used vegetables for stuffing, you can substitute with veggies of your choice
+4. I have used mixed vegetables for stuffing, you can use any veggies of your choice.

-5. Chana dosa cannot be made thin like the plain dosa but will be crispy.
+5. Chana dosa cannot be made thin like the plain dosa but they will be crispy.

 - 2 Green chilies (optional)